 A: No, as the basic output current is PTAT, there is no need for any sort of compensation circuitry.
 Ironically, a solid-state sensor is often used for the CJC temperature-sensing function of a thermocouple system.

 Q: What accuracy and errors are achievable?

-A: As usual, it depends on the vendor, model, and grade of model.
-A low-end solid-state sensor can be accurate to ±1°C or ±2°C, while a higher-end one which is additionally rimmed and calibrated at the factory can be accurate to ±0.5°C and even ±0.2°C. Vendor application notes show how analog circuitry – usually a few resistors – can be added to partially compensate for these errors, Figure 1.
-As an alternate, the user can decide to do calibration in software.
+A: As usual, it depends on the vendor, model, and grade of the model.
+A low-end solid-state sensor can be accurate to ±1°C or ±2°C, while a higher-end one which is additionally rimmed and calibrated at the factory can be accurate to ±0.5°C and even ±0.2°C. Vendor application notes show how analog circuitry — usually a few resistors — can be added to partially compensate for these errors (Figure 1).
+As an alternative, the user can decide to do calibration in the software.

-Accuracy, however, is not the only consideration, Nonlinearity of temperature versus output transfer function is also a concern.
-A representative figure for this nonlinearity is about ±1°C over range, Figure 2.
+Accuracy, however, is not the only consideration.
+The nonlinearity of temperature versus output transfer function is also a concern.
+A representative figure for this nonlinearity is about ±1°C over range (Figure 2).

-As with accuracy, there are some ways that the user compensate, Users can add an active component (op amp) with some trimming resistors to reduce linearity errors, Figure 3 and Figure 4.
+As with accuracy, there are some ways that the user compensates, Users can add an active component (op amp) with some trimming resistors to reduce linearity errors (Figure 3 and Figure 4).
 The user must decide whether it is better to buy a lower-cost, lower-performance sensor and add compensation circuitry for error and nonlinearities, or choose a more costly but higher-performance device.

 Q: Can multiple solid-state sensors be used?

 A: Yes, and multiple-sensor configurations can actually be used to advantage.
 For example, connecting several AD590 units in series results in a current value representing the minimum of all the sensed temperatures; using the sensors in parallel yields the average of the sensed temperatures (Figure 5).

 Q: Can solid-state sensors be multiplexed?
 If so, how?